rebane2001/chanduino/SETUP.md

 1. Go to the menu and select Tools->Board->Boards Manager...
 1. Install the esp32 module, which provides support for the "ESP32 Dev Module".
 Use the latest available version
 1. Now go to the menu and select Tools->Manage Libraries...
-1. Install the libraries (and any specifically mentioned versions!) listed under the [Dependencies section of the README](https://github.com/rebane2001/chanduino/blob/master/README.md#dependencies)
+1. Install the libraries listed under the [Dependencies section of the README](https://github.com/rebane2001/chanduino/blob/master/README.md#dependencies)
 1. While not always required, you may need to select the correct port under the Tools->Port menu
 1. Now for the one slightly involved bit.
 We need to tell the TFT_eSPI library which display we have
    - Open your Arduino sketchbook folder (you can find it by going to the menu File->Preferences.
 It will be under "Sketchbook location")